A team from Osaka University, in collaboration with Joanneum Research (Weiz, Austria), has developed an innovative medical device.

 Although the energy requirement of each component is basically modest, the need for cables or even batteries becomes more inconvenient.

 This is why new energy harvesting methods are needed.
-The ability of these health monitors to feed on body (arm or wrist) movement to activate sensors will help accelerate their adoption in doctors' offices.
+The ability of these health monitors to feed on body (or arm alone, or wrist only) movement to activate sensors will help accelerate their adoption in doctors' offices.

 The smart patches closer and closer to the entrance to the mercaro